Fall 2009 - Math E-21a

 ||||||||

-| Thurs, Dec 3 |
+Thurs, Dec 5 Class #13 |

 Parameterized surfaces in R3; integration on parameterized surfaces; surface area.
-Calculation of surface integrals by parameterization and by using available coordinates for spheres, cylinders, projectable surfaces and graphs, and general method for any parameterized surface.
-Flux of a vector field through a surface.
-Statement of five versions of the Fundamental Theorem of Calculus, including Stokes' Theorem and the Divergence Theorem.
-Supplement on integration on surfaces - toolkits for spheres, cylinders, graphs, and any parameterized surface (this may be expanded later and better drawings included). |
+Calculation of surface integrals; flux of a vector field through a surface.
+Geometric definitions of divergence and curl, and derivation of algebraic definitions from the geometric definitions.
+Statement of the Divergence Theorem and Stokes’ Theorem.
+Supplement on surface integrals - toolkits for spheres, cylinders, graphs, and any parameterized surface. |

 |